 About Ben Caldwell

-Ben Caldwell is a Principal Consultant –Artificial Intelligence, demonstrating capability in building and deploying machine learning models to solve industry problems across a career that spans nearly 20 years.
+Ben Caldwell is an Enterprise Architect, demonstrating capability in building and deploying machine learning models to solve industry problems across a career that spans nearly 20 years.
 During this time, Ben has delivered a broad range of control system design, implementation and commissioning solutions in the water and mining sectors.
 With a strong background in process control and ongoing development in emerging technologies, Ben works closely with clients to deliver valuable data-driven AI solutions to solve business problems.